snowberryfield/printemps/index.md

 ## Benchmark
-Optimization performance of PRINTEMPS has been evaluated using pure integer instances of [MIPLIB2017](https://miplib.zib.de).
+Optimization performance of PRINTEMPS has been evaluated using pure integer instances of [MIPLIB 2017](https://miplib.zib.de).
 Please refer [Benchmark Results](./contents/benchmark/index.md) for detail.

 ## Test